kampto/SharpTools/CustomTiles/README.md

 	Add new custom tile to dashboard and set up per SharpTools link above in post #1

-	In dashboard Tile Editor enter the attribute name; temperature, voltage, humidity, etc..
+	In dashboard Tile Editor enter the API Url, DeviceID and Attribute name; temperature, voltage, humidity, etc..
 Or what ever the Hubiat DH has to offer.

+	Change other Tile editor settings as needed or use the defaults

 NOTES:.................

 	-Zero values at the end of a number wont show up.
 So if you change the deciamls and nothing happens then the last values are likely zeros